axibase/atsd/administration/replication.md

 Executing this guide on an existing ATSD installation leads to the loss of all stored data on both the master and slave machines.

 Both the master and slave machines must have static a IP addresses in the local network.

 Both machines must have identical hardware configurations.
 Review [ATSD Requirements](../installation/requirements.md).

 The same versions of ATSD must be installed on both machines.
-[See ATSD installation guides.](../installation/README.md "ATSD Install Guides")
+See [ATSD installation guides.](../installation/README.md)

 ## Installation

-**MASTER & SLAVE: Complete this process on both machines – master and slave.**
+**Complete this process on both machines – master and slave.**

 Stop ATSD and all components: